About skilled migration

 Mr Ngoc Bao Ahn Cai and his family moved from Vietnam to Cairns, Queensland.
 Forging a new career in Aquaculture, his family has flourished in their new home of Queensland.

-Food and Agribusiness, China
+Food and agribusiness, China

 Mr Jinguo Han visited Queensland and was deeply impressed by its beautiful environment, fresh air and great lifestyle.
-Since he and his family moved, Jinguo established his own argibusiness and his son has married.
+Since he and his family moved, Jinguo established his own agribusiness and his son has married.